jaredpalmer/after.js/README.md

 ## Project Goals / Philosophy / Requirements

 Next.js is awesome.
-However, it's routing system isn't.
+However, its routing system isn't.
 React Router 4 is a better foundation upon which such a framework should be built....and that's the goal here:

 - Routes are just component and don't / should not have literally anything to do with folder structure.
 Static route configs are fine.
 - Next.js's `getInitialProps` was a good idea.
 However, blocking route transitions and render isn't for me.
 Loading states should be available on every client transition after the first render.